A free expansion is in the works for FTL: Faster Than Light

 the player decides whether where he ends up is good or bad.

-Blizzard is working on updating Warcraft and Warcraft II to allow
+Blizzard is working on updating Warcraft

 their real-time strategy classics to work on current PCs, the company revealed